 "This draft report provides important information to help federal agencies and states and communities address the range of potential entry points for Asian carp into the Great Lakes," said Goss.
 "We will continue to take comprehensive action to protect our Great Lakes and the communities that depend on them, and to ensure an effective long-term solution that works for Great Lakes communities."

-Page 2 of 2 - The reports are available for download on the GLMRIS website at www.glmris.anl.gov.
+The reports are available for download on the GLMRIS website at www.glmris.anl.gov.

 USACE will host a conference call Sept.
 28, 2012 at 10 a.m.
 (Central).